-State Leadership funds supported a cohort of the AE IDP during PY20201; this cohort also marked the resumption of onsite IDPs [after a virtual hiatus due to COVID].
+State Leadership funds supported a cohort of the AE IDP during PY2022-23.
 This teacher training serves as an induction for new instructors, as well as a refresher for senior staff.
 The IDP's participants reviewed assessment protocol (Tests of Adult Basic Education's 11&12 Series), ABE/ASE instructional methodologies, program structures, NRS, College and Career Readiness Standards (CCRS), lesson planning, LD issues, and persistence-related topics.
 The Title II program continued to incorporate R. Brockett's book entitled Teaching Adults: A Practical Guide for New Teachers as part of the training's reflection component, as well as Improving Adult Literacy Instruction series from the National Research Council.